benfalk/blog/source/_posts/2015-06-17-setting-up-for-failure.markdown

 Just hearing the word causes anxiety and tension in many developers.
-When management can't trust their employees and vise-versa productivity always seems to come crawling to a snails pace.
+When management can't trust their employees and vise-versa productivity always seems to come crawling to a snail's pace.
 After some heavy reflection I have come to the conclusion _most_ people don't distrust others at the unhealthy levels that begin to kill your chances for success.
+What normally happens is people want more insight into a situation to help others.
+This is felt as distrust by the other party and without immediate clarification the cycle of distrust will get deeper and deeper.